Art. 1 - Participation:

 Q. When and where will the Awards Ceremony take place?

-A. The Awards Ceremony will take place in 2020: dates and place will be announced in due time on this website.
+A. The Awards Ceremony will normally take the next year.
+Dates and place will be announced in due time on this website.
 Participants classified in the "prize area" will be notified in advance in a way they can attend the ceremony.
 The final rankings will be published on this website.

 Art.
 11 - Final notes:

 Q. Who is the Contest Committee formed from?